HPAS

 SUB UNIT–3: Economy of Himachal Pradesh

-• Diversification in Agriculture and allied activities, Land tenure and size of land holdings
+• Diversification in Agriculture, Land tenure

 • Industrialization in the state